Camo face paint is very important for all types of hunting.

 After those difficult areas are done, it’s a lot easier to just spread the paint on your face in the remaining areas, and rub it in so that it looks natural.

-Always use your hands when painting your face as well.
+Always use your hands when painting your face.

 You want a rugged, natural-looking camouflage, so rubbing it in with your own hands will create a textured appearance.

-There are specific hunting face paints available, and those are what you should stick to if you’re going to use them.
+There are specific hunting face paints available, and those are what you should stick to if you want to paint your face.

 It’s difficult to make your own paint spread from non-hunting face paints.